Home » Kotter’s 8-step Process: A Guide to Effective Organizational Changes

 The second step in John Kotter’s model for leading change is creating a guiding coalition.
 Without strong support of skilled and influential people, change efforts often fail.
 This team’s main job is to support the change, promote the vision, and motivate everyone.

-guiding coalition
+Guiding coalition

 Engaging Key Stakeholders